steunix/passweaver-gui/docs/index.md

 - `server`:
   - `item_link_server`: If not blank, this URL will be used for items links, instead of the current one it must be in the form protocol://server<:port> (e.g. https://my.server.com)
   - `onetimesecret_public_server`: If not blank, this URL will be used for public one time secrets, instead of the current one; it must be in the form protocol://server<:port> (e.g. https://my.server.com)
+  - `rate_limit_max_requests`: Max number of request PER MINUTE for these two pages:
+    - Authorization page (not the login page, but the one called after you insert the credentials)
+    - If `onetimesecret_public_server` is specified, the public link for onetimesecrets
 - `passweaverapi_url`: URL for PassWeaver-API (/api/v1 included)
 - `company_name`: Company name
 - `log`: